Looking at Your Newborn: What's Normal

 Article Translations: (Spanish)

-When you first get to see, touch, and inspect your newborn may depend on the type of delivery, your condition, and the condition of your baby.
-Following an uncomplicated vaginal delivery, you should have the opportunity to hold your baby within minutes after the birth.
+When you'll get to first see and touch your newborn may depend on the type of delivery, your condition, and the condition of your baby.
+Following an uncomplicated vaginal delivery, you should be able to hold your baby within minutes.

 In most cases, infants seem to be in a state of quiet alertness during the first hour or so after delivery.
 It's a great time for you and your newborn to get acquainted and begin the bonding process.
-But don't despair if circumstances prevent you from meeting your infant right away.
-You'll have plenty of quality time together soon, and there's no scientific evidence that the delay will affect your infant's health, behavior, or relationship with you over the long run.
+And it's OK if circumstances prevent you from meeting your infant right away — you'll have plenty of quality time together soon.

 During the first several weeks, you'll notice that much of the time your baby will tend to keep his or her fists clenched, elbows bent, hips and knees flexed, and arms and legs held close to the front of his or her body.
 This position is similar to the fetal position during the last months of pregnancy.
 Infants who are born prematurely may display several differences in their posture, appearance, activity, and behavior compared with full-term newborns.